ISaant/Workshop-Introduction-to-biological-signal-analysis/README.md

 # Workshop:Introduction to biological signal analysis

 ## Welcome!!
-In this repositories you will find 3 files and 2 C folders containing examples of the topics seen in the workshop.
+In this repositories you will find 3 files and 2 folders containing examples of the topics seen in the workshop.

 ## Files:
 ### Nyquist Theorem.ipynb